wtRinaldi/jokes/README.md

 - Search/filtering
 - Favoriting jokes
 - Responsive layout
-- Lightweight linting/formatting

 ## 4. Design Decisions & Thought Process
 - **API Consumption:** Fetched all jokes on store initialization
     - Jokes:
         - All jokes fetch via joke total 'https://official-joke-api.appspot.com/jokes/random/451'
-        - Given small number of jokes
+        - Given small dataset of jokes
             - we're able to fetch all jokes at once.
 Ideally, `/jokes` would return all jokes w/o requiring the number of jokes.
 Currently, 451 is a hardcoded value.
 Assumes number of jokes does not change
-        - Given a joke DB that would grow with out limit over time (user added jokes maybe) or a very large DB of jokes
+        - Given large dataset that could grow with out limit over time (user added jokes maybe)
-            - apis changes would require refactor to allow for backend filtering, sorting, and pagination
+            - backend sorting, filtering, pagination would require api structure update
     - Types:
         - Joke types were fetched via 'https://official-joke-api.appspot.com/types' and used in type filtering
     - Jokes & Types are prefetched on mounted of App.vue and fetched concurrently